LukeBurbank/Monte-Carlo-and-Regime-Switching-Analysis-of-a-Futures-Trading-Strategy/README.md

 ### Bootstrap Sampling (With Replacement)

-The bootstrap simulation extends this idea by returning each selected trade back into the hat before the next draw.
+Bootstrap sampling extends this idea by returning each selected trade back into the hat before the next draw.

 - Pick a trade from the hat
 - Write it down
 - Put it back into the hat
 - Repeat until 67 trades have been selected

-Because trades are replaced after each selection, some trades may appear multiple times while others may not appear at all.
-This creates entirely new but statistically similar trade sequences.
+Because each trade is returned to the hat after selection, some trades may appear multiple times while others may not appear at all.
+This creates entirely new but statistically similar trade sequences while preserving the underlying characteristics of the strategy.

 A total of 1,000 bootstrap simulations were generated to estimate the distribution of potential future outcomes.

-## Monte Carlo Equity Curve Distribution
+### Monte Carlo Equity Curve Distribution

 [INSERT MONTE CARLO PATHS]

-## Drawdown Distribution
+### Drawdown Distribution

 [INSERT DRAWDOWN HISTOGRAM]

-## Drawdown Statistics
+### Drawdown Statistics

 - Average Drawdown: -5.35R
 - Median Drawdown: -5.00R
 - Worst Drawdown: -18.48R
 - 5th Percentile Drawdown: -9.32R

-## Conclusion
+### Conclusion

-The strategy remained profitable across a wide range of simulated trade sequences, suggesting that performance was not solely dependent on the historical ordering of trades.
-Bootstrap results indicated that the strategy's edge persisted even when trade outcomes were repeatedly resampled into new hypothetical paths.of simulated trade sequences, suggesting that performance was not solely dependent on the historical ordering of trades.
+The strategy remained profitable across a wide range of simulated trade sequences, suggesting that historical performance was not solely dependent on trade order.
+Bootstrap results indicated that the strategy's edge persisted across many alternative paths generated from the same underlying trade distribution.